uptane/deployment-considerations/exceptional_operations.md

 Due to changes in business relationships, an OEM may need to add or remove a tier-1 supplier from its repositories.

 To add a tier-1 supplier, OEMs SHOULD use the following steps.
-All three steps should be performed using the guidelines in the [Normal Operating Procedures](https://uptane.github.io/deployment-considerations/normal_operation.html) document.
+All three steps should be performed using the guidelines in the [Normal Operating Procedures](https://uptane.github.io/deployment-considerations/normal_operation.html) section of this document.
 First, if the supplier signs its own images, then the OEM SHOULD add a delegation to the supplier on the Image repository.
 Second, the supplier SHOULD deliver metadata and/or images to the OEM.
 Finally, the OEM SHOULD add the metadata and images to its repositories, possibly test them, and then release them to the affected vehicles.

 To safely remove a tier-1 supplier, the OEM SHOULD use the following steps.
 First, it SHOULD delete the corresponding delegation from the Targets role on the Image repository, as well as all metadata and images belonging to that supplier, so that their metadata and images are no longer trusted.
 Second, it SHOULD also delete information about the supplier from the Director repository, such as its images, as well as its dependencies and conflicts, so that the Director repository no longer chooses these images for installation.
 In order to continue to update vehicles with ECUs originally maintained by this supplier, the OEM SHOULD replace this supplier with another delegation, either maintained by itself or by another tier-1 supplier.